mehtavishwa30/solidity-workshop/README.md

 ## Pokémon DNA & Individual Values

 The Pokémon being created depends on the individual values passed by the user to form a unique 16-digit identifier called the Pokémon DNA.
-For instance, a Ditto has the following individual values or IV.

 Enough of nerdy Pokémon stuff.
 Let's dive right into learning Solidity!